James R. Barker (1976 ship)

 MV James R. Barker is an American bulk carrier that operates on the upper four North American Great Lakes.
 Built in 1976 by the American Ship Building Company at Lorain, Ohio, the ship is 1004 ft long, 50 ft high and 105 ft wide.
 Like the MV Mesabi Miner, a ship of the same design, it is owned and operated by the Interlake Steamship Company and was named for Interlake’s Chairman of the Board, James R. Barker.

 The MV James R. Barker is the third vessel of that size to be built.
 There are fourteen vessels that are restricted to the upper lakes because they are too large to travel through the Welland Canal that connects Lake Erie to the lowest lake, Lake Ontario.

 In spite of their size, these two vessels are able to maneuver in harbor without requiring assistance from tugboats.

+She is well known for her signature and unique two-tone "Barker Bark", when sounding her klaxon coming into and out of ports such as Duluth, Minnesota and Sault Ste Marie, Michigan.